jr-robotics/RobSharper.Ros.MessageParser/README.md

 ROS Message Parser for .Net is based on [ANTLRv4](https://www.antlr.org/).
 If you are not familiar with ANTLR there is a good tutorial from Gabriele Tomasetti (https://tomassetti.me/antlr-mega-tutorial/)

+## License

+This project is licensed under the BSD 3-clause license.
+[Learn more](https://choosealicense.com/licenses/bsd-3-clause/)